suphaphongs-tobi/odviz-privacyutility-bkk/README.md

 An evaluation framework and interactive interface for the privacy-utility trade-off in spatially aggregated origin-destination (OD) mobility data, demonstrated on the Bangkok taxi trajectory dataset.

-This repository contains the code developed for the Master's thesis *"The Privacy-Utility Trade-off in Spatial Aggregation: An Evaluation Framework for Origin-Destination Flow Visualization."*
+This repository contains the code developed for the Master's thesis *"The Privacy-Utility Trade-off in Spatial Aggregation: An Evaluation Framework for Origin-Destination Flow Visualization."* This thesis was completed as part of the Erasmus Mundus Master's programme in Cartography (MSc Cartography).

 ## Overview